 Flight Experience Flight Currency Additional Requirements Pilot with < 750 hours in T/C 1 flight within the previous 6 days.
 1 flight shall be in a dynamic maneuvering hop in the T/M aircraft ACM will be conducted.
 2 flights within the previous 14 days.
-Non-tactical aircraft do not satisfy Pilot with > 750 hours in T/C 1 flight within the previous 14 days. flight requirements.
-2 flights within the previous 30 days.
+Non-tactical aircraft do not satisfy Pilot with > 750 hours in T/C t with > 750 hours in T/C 2 flights within the previous 30 days.
 Flight must occur on or before 6th, 14th, 30th day (If a flight is flown on a Friday, the following flight must NFO Hours Independent be flown on or before the following Thursday in order to satisfy 1 in 6 requirement.)